anseee/TIL/English/Diary.md

 #### 2016.
 08. 06
    * Today is Saturday.
 I like it.
 I woke up 8 A.M.
 I studied japanese and english.
 Today I thought that I got to refresh my mine.
 In the morning, I worked up.
 Afther that.
 I feld freshing my brain and body.
 I watched TED about "How to remove bed habit" Finishing it, I wrriten an outline in small notebook about it for memorizing.
 In the evening, I cleaned the electric fan.
 It has had many dust.
 It is hard to dissemble it.
 Its case is not intermeshed.
 So I used tool. and then, I had success to take apart.
 I'm really happy.
 After that, I cleaned it in the restroom.
 I had watched animation before I cleaned electric fan. that's all

+#### 2016.
+08. 07
+   * I woke up 12 p.m.
+I'm very lazy. so anyway, I sent a message to my girl friend and I'm so sorry about late to go.
+She told me that's ok, but i thought that's not ok. and i went to bus stop and did take the bus. and i should go to subway to take the train. after 1 hour later, i met her in front of ticket.
+I hanged out with her.
+To eat taco in KFC and To Talk, Shopping, To eat curry. and walking around.
+We sit in the chair beside CGV. and talked kind of story about us. and We leave in home each